rich-cherry/gatsby-site/src/posts/gatsby.md

 ---
-title: "This is a test post"
+title: "This is the Gatsby Blog Post!"
 date: "2020-10-10"
 ---

-This is a template for a blog post.
+This is a super awesome template for a blog post.

 ## Topics Covered